robmoffat/k9/docs/sprints/plan.md

 - We want to add the zoom controls, as well as undo/redo.
 - Undo and redo are actually going to post commands to the server now.
 - Write some javascript tests for the existence of these and that you can press them and the correct actions occur.

+### Keys And Labels

+- Currently, keys are a big mess.
+- It should be possible to place labels anywhere (and everywhere) inside a container
+- It should be possible to set the alignment for the label sides.

 ### Link